Schema Markup Example

 Published on

-Here is the shift most owners are sleeping through: for a fast-growing slice of buyers, search is no longer a list of links you scroll — it's a single answer a machine hands them.
+Here is the shift most Knoxville owners are sleeping through.
+For a fast-growing slice of buyers, search is no longer a list of links you scroll.
+It's a single answer a machine hands them.
 They ask ChatGPT "who's the best HVAC company in Knoxville?"
 They read Google's AI Overview at the top of the page and never scroll.
 They let Perplexity pick three options and stop looking.
 The blue links you spent a decade fighting for are getting buried under an answer the customer trusts more than any ad.

-And here's the part that should make you sit up: Gartner has forecast that traditional search engine volume will drop roughly 25% by 2026 as users shift to AI chatbots and virtual agents.
-Pair that with SparkToro's research — led by Rand Fishkin, who founded Moz and arguably built the modern SEO industry — showing that the majority of Google searches already end in zero clicks.
+Here's the part that should make you sit up.
+Gartner has forecast that traditional search engine volume will drop roughly 25% by 2026 as users shift to AI chatbots and virtual agents.
+Pair that with SparkToro's research, led by Rand Fishkin, who founded Moz and arguably built the modern SEO industry, showing that the majority of Google searches already end in zero clicks.
 The customer got their answer on the results page and never visited a website at all.
-(Treat the exact percentages as directional, not gospel — they move every quarter — but the direction is not in dispute.)
+Treat the exact percentages as directional, not gospel.
+They move every quarter, but the direction is not in dispute.

 The question is no longer "do I rank on page one?"
 It's "when a machine answers my customer's question, does it say my name?"

 1. Citations beat rankings.
 AI engines pull from sources they consider authoritative and cite them inline.
-Your goal is to be one of the 3–5 sources the model quotes — not the #7 blue link no one reaches.
+Your goal is to be one of the 3 to 5 sources the model quotes, not the #7 blue link no one reaches.

 2. Entities beat keywords.
 Models think in entities (your business as a known "thing" with attributes) not just strings of keywords.
 Consistent mentions of your name, location, and specialty across the web teach the model what you are.